 Morocco – the Sahara Dunes, Draa Valley and Atlas Mountains tour, our destination for ten days in April is an unforgettable experience.
 The amazing landscapes with kasbahs, lush palm groves and then the desert.
 So serene and fascinating, we spend three nights there in a small luxury camp.

 April sees life returning after the winter rains; warm during the day with the temperature dropping at night.
 We spend three nights in the dunes in luxury tents, each with its own simple shower system and private facilities.
-We discover the dunes with their plants and creatures, a way of life in a tranquil, atmospheric world apart.
+For two days we discover the dunes with their plants and creatures, a way of life in a tranquil, atmospheric world apart.
 We are accompanied by a guide and a team of helpers to ensure an unforgettable visit to the desert.

 The group is small with maximum ten participants and accompanied by Susan.
 We travel by minibus as far as the desert and then by 4x4 vehicles and dromedaries.

 The Kalahari Desert, Fish River Canyon, Namib Desert and Sossuvlei Dunes, Swapokmund on the Atlantic, Erindi Game Reserve have such a rich selection of desert flora, wildlife, birds together with amazing geology and landscapes.

 Namibia features again in November.
 Our first Namibia Safari Tour is to the Sossusvlei Dunes, Fish River Canyon, the Kalahari and Atlantic Coast much enjoyed by our guests for a number of years.
 Our new tour is a Skeleton Coast Safari in north west Namibia.
 An exceptional tour to include three nights at a remote lodge, the only concession with access to the wildest part of the coast.
 We add lodges with conservation projects for black rhino and for cheetah.
 Both tours are for small groups under 10 participants.